 The Kent Island Bay-Times and Queen Anne's Record-Observer features the regional Maryland History Day competition on the Upper Eastern Shore.

-State Senators and Delegates at the Maryland State House in Annapolis on January 28, 2019.
-The students were acknowledged for awards or honors they received at the 2018 National History Day competition.
+The Prince George's Suite features the students from the county who received commendations from State Senators and Delegates at the Maryland State House in Annapolis.
+They were acknowledged on February 27 for awards or honors they received at the 2022 National History Day competition.

 Maryland Humanities is pleased to announce the selection of "There There" by Tommy Orange for the 2023 One Maryland One Book program.
 The novel tells the interconnected stories of a cast of twelve Native characters from across generational lines, as they converge toward the Big Oakland Powwow.

 March 14, 2023